Sukhjatt/CICD-E-Commerce-project/README.md

 - **User Management**: Admins can see the number of users registered in the system.

-Happy shopping with ezBuy E-Commerce ReactMarket! 🛍️🚀
+Happy shopping with ShopSphere E-Commerce ReactMarket! 🛍️🚀